nypublicradio/nypr-ads-htl/tests/dummy/app/templates/docs/usage.md

   * for viewport sizes greater than or equal to 758px wide and less than 1203px wide, use ads from the `728 x 90` slot
   * for viewport sizes greater than or equal 1203px wide use `970 x 415`

+* `slotRenderEndedAction` - optional
+  * You can pass in an action to run when GPT sends the `slotRenderEnded` event for this ad slot.

 * The `isEager` parameter disables lazy-loading and causes the ad to be loaded immediately.
 1x1s, pixels, interstitials, skins, out-of-page and other oddball units should generally be eager loaded to work correctly.

-* `slotRenderEndedAction` - optional
-  * You can pass in an action to run when GPT sends the `slotRenderEnded` event for this ad slot.
+* The `isOOP` parameter specifies that the ad is an "out of page" unit.
+This is primarily used for interstitials, skins, and for ads that need to manipulate the DOM directly, outside of any iframe.
+OOP units do not have sizemapping.

 ## Block Usage